 Think like students and try to avoid teacher-speak.
 Unless you have made teachers’ phrases part of the language of your classroom, then you should avoid putting these on the goal cards.

 So you post the student writing goal board, and students look at it once and never again…

 This is what I try to avoid.
 If I am putting it up, I want it to be used because I feel it will be valuable.

 It starts with routine.
 For a while, I will conference bi-weekly with students on their writing.
 Before they conference with me, they fill out a feedback form.
 This form asks them for their goal.
 So in part, they have been making goals all along.
 But this hasn’t been a focus.

 With the goal board, we will physically identify which goal they are working on.
 We use a marker, like a sticky note, magnet, etc., with the student’s name.
 This name card will go next to the goal that the student is working on.
 If you lack horizontal space, this can also be done by putting an area below your goal cards for students to put their names.
 This will signal which goal areas they focus on instead of the individual goal card.

 Are you ready to try a goal board in your classroom?

-If you would like to try the pre-made one that I have for my Ignited Literacy Language Program you can find that here
+If you want to try the pre-made one I have for my Ignited Literacy Language Program, you can find that here